-Regarding the lateral competition requirement, this Office has consistently held that, when an employee holds the only position in her competitive level, D.C.
+Regarding the lateral competition requirement, pursuant to D.C.
+Official Code § 1-624.08, an employee is normally afforded one round of lateral competition.
+However, an exception is made in single person competition.
+This Office has consistently held that, when an employee holds the only position in her competitive level, D.C.
 Official Code § 1-624.08(e), which affords Employee one round of lateral competition, as well as the related RIF provisions of 5 DCMR 1503.3, are both inapplicable.
-An agency is therefore not required to go through the rating and ranking process described in that chapter relative to abolishing Employee's position.12
+An agency is therefore not required to go through the rating and ranking process described in that chapter relative to abolishing Employee's position.
+12

-According to the Retention Register produced by Agency, Employee was the sole Counselor at Nalle Elementary School.
+According to the Retention Register produced by Agency, Employee was the sole Counselor at Plummer Elementary School.
 Accordingly, I conclude that Employee was properly placed into a single-person competitive level and Agency was not required to rank or rate Employee according to the rules specified in D.C.
 Official Code § 1-624.08(e) pertaining to multiple-person competitive levels when it implemented the instant RIF.